-4 Alternatives to Buying Traditional Long Term Care Insurance
+4 Alternatives to Buying Traditional Long-Term Care Insurance

 Pre-Pay For Care

 When you choose this option, you may be amazed at some of the possibilities that become available.
-You can choose to live together with friends or family in a place of your choice and pay for the services you need such as cleaning, cooking, and even a visiting nurse if needed.
+You can choose to live together with friends or family in a place of your choice and pay for the services you need, such as cleaning, cooking, and even a visiting nurse if needed.
 Cost-sharing can allow you to maintain control and live in an environment of your choice while sharing life experiences with old friends or new ones.

 Plan Ahead With Family

 And for those who are terminally ill, there are countries (and now some U.S. states) that allow you greater choice in how your last months of life occur.
 For some, this may be an important factor for where you go for long-term care services.
 Palliative care—which is an approach that aims to provide comfort and improve the quality of life for people nearing death—is most emphasized in the United Kingdom, where it is integrated into their health systems.
 Montana, Vermont, and New Hampshire lead the way for best palliative care in the U.S.